JoshMorrisonPhD/Hashing/README.md

 # Hashing
-A foray into locality sensitive hashing
+A repository for multiple code snippets relating to the hashing of gene sequences.